-- 3. the determination from time to time as to what services the City shall perform: - 4. the determination of the equipment, machinery, and methods to be used; - 5. the selection, transfer, assignment and layoff of employees; - 6. the termination of probationary employees, and the termination for just cause of other employees; - 7. making, amending, and enforcing reasonable work rules and regulations; - 8. the determination of the size and composition of the work force; and - 9. taking actions to carry out the mission of the City as a governmental unit.
+- 3. the determination from time to time as to what services the City shall perform; - 4. the determination of the equipment, machinery, and methods to be used; - 5. the selection, transfer, assignment and layoff of employees; - 6. the termination of probationary employees, and the termination for just cause of other employees; - 7. making, amending, and enforcing reasonable work rules and regulations; - 8. the determination of the size and composition of the work force; and - 9. taking actions to carry out the mission of the City as a governmental unit.

 The City retains all rights except to the extent this Agreement specifically and expressly provides to the contrary.
-The City may exercise these rights, and any other management rights granted by this Agreement or by Section 4117.08 of the Ohio Revised Code, without prior consultation with the Union.
+The City may exercise these rights, and any other management rights granted by this Agreement or by Section 4117.08 of the Ohio Revised Code, without prior consultation with the Union or the Fire Officers.
 Should the City fail to exercise any of its rights, or exercise them in a particular way, it shall not be deemed to have waived such rights or to be precluded from exercising them in some other way.

 ARTICLE 3.
-NO STRIKE - NO LOCKOUT,
+NO STRIKE - NO LOCKOUT

 Section 1.
 No Strike by Union.
-During the life of this Agreement, the Union shall not cause, authorize, sanction or condone, nor shall any employee take part in, any strike, slow-down, work stoppage, curtailment of work, concerted use of paid leave time, restriction of work, or interference with the operations of the Fire Department or City of any kind for any reason, including a labor dispute between the City and any other labororganization.
+During the life of this Agreement, the Union shall not cause, authorize, sanction or condone, nor shall any Fire Officer take part in, any strike, slow-down, work stoppage, curtailment of work, concerted use of paid leave time, restriction of work, or interference with the operations of the Fire Department or City of any kind for any reason, including a labor dispute between the City and any other labor organization,

-The Union shall not cause, authorize, sanction or condone, nor shall any employee take part in, any picketing of the Fire Department or the City's building, offices, or premises because of a labor dispute with the City.
+The Union shall not cause, authorize, sanction or condone, nor shall any Fire Officer take part in, any picketing of the Fire Department or the City's building, offices, or premises because of a labor dispute with the City.
 This paragraph shall not apply to informational picketing which does not interfere or attempt to interfere with the operations of the Fire Department or the City.

 Section 2.
 Union to Take Affirmative Action to Stop.
-The Union agrees that it and its officers will take prompt affirmative action to prevent or stop unauthorized strikes, sitdowns, slow-downs, work stoppages, curtailment of work, concerted use of paid leave time, restrictions of work or interference with the operations of the Fire Department or City by notifying the employees and the public in writing that it disavows these acts.
-The Union further agrees that the Chief and the City have the right to discipline (including discharge) any or all employees who violate this Article, except that the grievance procedure shall be available to such employees only to contend that they did not participate or engage in such prohibited conduct.
+The Union agrees that it and its officers will take prompt affirmative action to prevent or stop unauthorized strikes, sitdowns, slow-downs, work stoppages, curtailment of work, concerted use of paid leave time, restrictions of work or interference with the operations of the Fire Department or City by notifying the Fire Officers and the public in writing that it disavows these acts.
+The Union further agrees that the Chief and the City have the right to discipline (including discharge) any or all Fire Officers who violate this Article.

 Section 3.
 No Lockout by City.
-During the life of this Agreement, the City shall not cause, permit, or engage in any lockout of the employees.
+During the life of this Agreement, the City shall not cause, permit, or engage in any lockout of the Fire Officers.

 ARTICLE 4.
-COOPERATION.
+COOPERATION

-The City, the Union, and each employee will cooperate fully to maintain the highest levels of efficiency in serving the public, to serve the citizens of the City and the public in general, to protect the property of the City, the public and employees, to ensure the prompt and uninterrupted delivery of services to the public, and to promote the morale, rights and well-being of employees.
+The City, the Union, and each Fire Officer will cooperate fully to maintain the highest levels of efficiency in serving the public, to serve the citizens of the City and the public in general, to protect the property of the City, the public and employees, to ensure the prompt and uninterrupted delivery of services to the public, and to promote the morale, rights and well-being of Fire Officers.

 ARTICLE 5.
-RESIDENCY REQUIREMENTS.
+RESIDENCY REQUIREMENTS